lunarmodules/Penlight/docs/manual/02-arrays.md

     > = fruit*colours
     [orange]

-There are also the methods `difference` and `symmetric_difference`.
+There are also the functions `Set.difference` and `Set.symmetric_difference`.
 The first answers the question 'what fruits are not colours?' and the second 'what are fruits and colours but not both?'

     > = fruit - colours
     [apple,banana]
     > = fruit ^ colours
     [blue,green,apple,red,banana]

-Adding elements to a set is either done like `fruit['peach'] = true` or by `fruit:set('peach')`.
-Removing is either `fruit['apple'] = nil` or `fruit:unset('apple')`.
+Adding elements to a set is simply `fruit['peach'] = true` and removing is  `fruit['apple'] = nil` .
+To make this simplicity properly, the `Set` class has no methods - either you use the operator forms or explicitly use `Set.intersect` etc. In this way we avoid the ambiguity that plagues `Map`.

-There are also some useful classes which also inherit from `Map`.
-An `OrderedMap` behaves like a `Map` but keeps its keys in order if you use its `set` method to add keys and values.
-Like all the 'container' classes in Penlight, it defines an `iter` method for iterating over its values; this will return the keys and values in the order of insertion; the `keys` and `values` methods likewise.

-A `MultiMap` allows multiple values to be associated with a given key.
-So `set` (as before) takes a key and a value, but calling it with the same key and a different value does not overwrite but adds a new value. `get` (or using `[]`) will return a list of values.

 (See `pl.Map` and `pl.Set`)